k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 ### Overview

-Fabric users who want to implement the business intelligence capabilities of Fabric can be divided into two groups: those who can setup and create the BI reports and those who can only run them.
-In order to enforce this differentiation, Fabric introduces the permission setup process divided into two steps:
+Fabric users who want to implement the Business Intelligence capabilities can be divided into two groups: those who can setup and create the BI reports and those who can only run them.
+In order to enforce this differentiation, Fabric introduces the permission setup processes divided into two steps:

-1. Assign the **BI_ADMIN** permission to designated Fabric roles via the Fabric Admin application.
-In the Fabric Admin app, use the [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) authorization mechanism.
+1. [Fabric Role Permissions definition](02_Permissions_Setup.md#Fabric-Role-Permissions) via the Fabric Admin application using the Fabric [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) authorization mechanism.
-2. Setup the access rules in Exago by using the Exago BI built-in access permissions mechanism to control the activities such as Edit, View, Delete within the BI Designer.
+2. [Access Rules Setup](02_Permissions_Setup.md#Access-Rules-Setup) using the Exago BI built-in access permissions mechanism to control the activities such as Edit, View, Delete within the BI Designer.

-The rest of this article explains how to setup different levels of access in BI Designer, based on the combination of Fabric credentials and Exago access rules.

 ### Fabric Role Permissions

-Fabric provides the ability to access the **BI Admin** within the BI application in the Web Framework in order to:
+**BI Admin** within the BI application in the Web Framework allows to:

-* Create data sources and define their metadata (objects and joins),
+* Create data sources and define their metadata (objects and joins).
-* Create parameters for applying a filter within the reports,
+* Create parameters for applying a filter within the reports.
-* Update various system configurations (advanced),
+* Update various system configurations (advanced).

-* Create new reports within the **BI Designer**.
+Since these activities are supposed to be performed only by specific kind of users, Fabric provides the ability to control the user access to the above features.

 The **BI_ADMIN** permission is introduced in order to give access to the above features to specified user roles.
+By granting this permission to the Fabric role, the user with this role is enabled to perform the above activities.

+Note that the ability to create new reports within the **BI Designer** is also allowed only to the user role with **BI_ADMIN** permission.

 **How Do I Set Permissions in Fabric?**